Frankfurt Once?

 Between 1847 and 1849, Vienna painter Karl Georg Enslen (1792-1866) stayed in Frankfurt many times and created two panoramas of the city.
 One of the panoramas is from the perspective of the tower in the Deutschordenskirche and provides a wide view across the city: The half-panorama – nearly five metres wide and one metre high – shows a panoramic view of Höchst in the west to Offenbach in the east and provides a detailed panorama embellished with several scenes from everyday life.
 Innovations of the time can also be seen, such as the newly built railway bridge over the River Main or the “paddle steamer” on the channelled Main.
 The second panorama shows the Zeil from the tower of the Katharinenkirche.
 The two panoramas were likely exhibited as a big attraction in the Sächsischer Hof in Schäfergasse together with other panoramas by Enslen.
 Enslen was a “travelling artist” who lived off exhibiting his panorama paintings in different European cities.
 Enlsen’s adoptive son later sold these and other works to the “Lübecker Gesellschaft zur Beförderung gemeinnütziger Tätigkeit”, and they then ended up in the Lübecker Museum.
 Parliament representative Carl Funck donated a copy created by Lübeck painter Karl Sager around 1909-1910 to the Historisches Museum Frankfurt.

-The “Civic City” gallery raises the question: Who actually “makes” the city?
+The “Citizens' Town” gallery raises the question: Who actually “makes” the city?
 And: Who takes part in the important decision processes; who does not?
 It is particularly interesting to ask these questions in Frankfurt, as it has always been a city of the people and not of nobility.
 The city was and still is sustained through individual citizens as well as associations, foundations and societies.
 In the “Faces” section, the focus is on individual biographies.
 Some of them are looked at in more detail in the “Biographies”.
 The “Societies” section sheds light on the associations and societies that characterised the city in the past and still characterise it today.

 Money is Frankfurt’s unique selling point: In the gallery “Money Town” in the first floor, visitors can discover the varied history of Frankfurt as a trade fair city of the empire and address the subject of the city as a European financial centre of today.
 “Empire of Coins” focuses on funds and “Stories about Money” on its notions.
 The “Financial Center” highlights persons and institutions, whilst trade cycles are the focus in “Up and Down”.